putneydm/david_site_jekyll/test/_posts/2016/January/2016-01-28-apple-watch-review-revisited.markdown

 image: apple_watch_cursor
 imageAlt: "Apple Watch with endlessly spinning load cursor"
 promo: "After six months of using the Apple Watch, a re-review"
 quote: "But the Watch is a far more ambitious product than that.
-That\'s where it runs into problems."
+That's where it runs into problems."
 ---

 I work many mornings from a coffee shop near my apartment before heading into the office.